evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

   <p>Figure 13: Calculating a star's position of the tilted galaxy.</p>
 </div>

 The key idea here is to think of the galaxy tilt as rotation of the previous x-axis from Fig. 12 around the y-axis.
-The previous `x` value `distanceFromCenter * Math.cos(starAngle)` now becomes the hypotenuse.
-We then multiply this hypotenuse by `cos(galaxyAngleRadians)` to get the new `x` coordinate, and by `Math.sin(galaxyAngleRadians)` to find the `z` coordinate.
+The previous `x` value `distanceFromCenter * cos(starAngle)` now becomes the hypotenuse.
+We then multiply this hypotenuse by `cos(galaxyAngleRadians)` to get the new `x` coordinate, and by `sin(galaxyAngleRadians)` to find the `z` coordinate.
 The `y`-coordinate does not change because the galaxy is tilted around the `y`-axis:

 ```JavaScript
 // x coordinate